When our emotions trick us

 Communication should allow you to align with your needs and those of others.

 In order to learn how to communicate effectively.
 One must first learn how to communicate with oneself.
 Understanding our emotions and needs is a first step to a better exchange with others and allows us with time to create a two way communication where everyone is free to be and feel as he is.

 Question of the week:

-In which situations do you have the most difficulty expressing yourself and why?
+In which situations do you have difficulties to express yourself and why?